gitacoco/data-structures/Weekly_assign_02/README.md

 * **Challenge 1** Besides the `<td>` elements that contain the address, there are other unnecessary ones.
 * **Challenge 2** The address **303 West 42nd Street** is not inside the `<td>` tags and not enclosed in any tag.
 * **Challenge 3** The address is followed by a lower-level address, such as a room number, which is not what we want.
+* **Challenge 4** The data is not clean and standard.
+There are a few addresses organized in a different way.

 # Process and Code Alternatives
 First of all, we need to shake off the second burdensome `<td>` element.
 Although they have no class attribute, we can differentiate them by style values.
 Cheerio has a same `.attr()` method as JQuery, so I used